c3kay/hoyolab-rss-feeds/CONTRIBUTING.md

 - well tested
 - in a dedicated branch

-If all checks pass, your code will be merged after a review! :)
+If all checks pass, your code can be merged after a review! :)